fajari/Indonesia-Eartquake-Alert/README.md

 # Indonesia-Eartquake-Alert

-This package contain latest information of earth quake in Indonesia from two government sources
-- bmkg.go.id (Indonesia Meteorological, Climatological, and Geophysical Agency)
+This package contain latest information of earth quake in Indonesia government agency sources bmkg.go.id (Indonesia Meteorological, Climatological, and Geophysical Agency)
-- usgs.gov (United States Geological Survey) -- coming soon

 This package will use BeautifulSoup4 and Requests to produce output in JSON and it ready to use in web or mobile application